Jorel22/Jorel22/README.md

 ## 💡 About me

 - 🚀 I’ve built APIs, AI projects, and database-driven apps.
-- 📚 Currently improving in ML and Typescript.
+- 📚 Currently improving in ML and AWS.
 - 🤝 Open to collaborating on meaningful projects.

 ---